imnobubtw/afk-discord-bot/README.md

 # AFK VC Bots Project

 ## Overview
-This project creates multiple Discord bots that automatically join a voice channel and stay AFK (idle) inside it.
+This project creates multiple Discord bots that automatically join a voice channel and stay AFK inside it.

 ## Features
 - Supports multiple bots (not just one)
-- Automatically joins a voice channel on startup
 - Lightweight and simple structure
 - Built with discord.js v14